projectawakening/builder-examples/item-trade/readme.md

 3. **Item Limits**: Be cautious not to attempt purchasing more items than have been generated via the `mock-data` script.
 The number of available items is controlled by `MockSsuData.s.sol`, so ensure this script has been properly executed.

-4. **Environment Variable Consistency**: Confirm that the `VITE_SMARTASSEMBLY_ID` and `VITE_INVENTORY_ITEM_ID` in the client `.env` file match the values set up in `./packages/contracts/.env`.
+4. **Environment Variable Consistency**: Confirm that the environment variables in the client `.env` file match the values set up in `./packages/contracts/.env`.
 Misalignment between these variables can cause the client to fail when interacting with the contract.

-4. **Connected accounts**: Confirm the connected account for the role that you are acting as: owner or player.
+5. **Connected accounts**: Confirm the connected account for the role that you are acting as: owner or player.
 Certain actions, such as configuring smart assemblies, are restricted to only owners or only players.
 Attempting to call actions while in the wrong roles might cause functions to fail when interacting with the contract.

+### Still having issues?
+If you are still having issues, then visit [the documentation website](https://docs.evefrontier.com/Troubleshooting) for more general troubleshooting tips.